1.8 Cross-border cooperation

 The Netherlands EU Presidency 2016

-During its EU presidency in the first half of 2016 the Netherlands’ guiding principles are a Union that focuses on the essentials, a Union that focuses on growth and jobs through innovation, and a Union that connects with civil society.
-The Netherlands will be focusing on four priority areas: migration & international security, Europe as an innovator & job creator, sound finances and a robust Eurozone, and ahead-looking climate and energy policy.
+During its EU presidency in the first half of 2016 the Netherlands’ guiding principles were a Union that focuses on the essentials, a Union that focuses on growth and jobs through innovation, and a Union that connects with civil society.
+The Netherlands focussed on four priority areas: migration & international security, Europe as an innovator & job creator, sound finances and a robust Eurozone, and ahead-looking climate and energy policy.

 Youth issues

-The Netherlands EU Presidency describes the focus on youth issues.
-It states that there is little European legislation governing education, youth, culture and sport.
-The member states mainly deal with these areas themselves.
-The EU will facilitate cooperation and the exchange of information and experience.
-It mentions Erasmus+, Europe’s grant programme that supports education, youth and sport.
+The Netherlands EU Presidency described the focus on youth issues.
+It stated that there is little European legislation governing education, youth, culture and sport.

-During its EU Presidency, the Netherlands will focus on the following issues on education and youth:
+During its EU Presidency, the Netherlands focussed on the following issues on education and youth:

 - How can we better align the education system with the labour market?
 What kinds of knowledge and skills do students and citizens need in a changing society?